PouriaSeyfi/PouriaSeyfi/README.md

 - 👋 Hi, I’m @PouriaSeyfi
 - 👀 I’m interested in Laravel, Vuejs, Nuxtjs and Clean Code
 - 🌱 I’m currently learning GO Lang
-- 💞️ I’m looking to collaborate on projects that has clean code aproches
+- 💞️ I’m looking to collaborate on projects that has clean code approaches
 - 📫 How to reach me : seyfipouria@gmail.com

 <!---